bologer/anycomment.io/readme.txt

 * Comment send button is now changing text based on action (edit/reply/send)
 * Ability to specify User Agreement URL (used to collect consents from users to moderate personal information), text & URL is shown to guest users below list of available authorization options, #56
+* Ability to delete personal or any comment if user has moderate permission, #59

 **Fixes:**